 "Consent must be freely given and unconditional.
 For example, asking employees for consent to process their personal data as part and parcel of their contract of employment is not acceptable, as they may feel under pressure to agree."

-Olivia Sinfield, associate director, Osborne Clarke
+Olivia Sinfield, partner, Osborne Clarke

 GDPR requires firms that process sensitive personal data on a 'large scale' to appoint a Data Protection Officer (DPO).
 Whether your firm's activities qualify as large scale may be open to interpretation – for example, a sole practitioner is unlikely to be required to appoint a DPO – but it's good practice to appoint someone in the firm to take primary responsibility for data protection compliance.

 Ideally, you want someone who is an expert in data protection law and who also understands how your firm collects and uses data.
 In practice, that might involve collaboration between the firm's marketing and IT personnel – supported, where necessary, by advice from an in-house data protection lawyer or external specialist.

 If you are legally obliged to have a DPO, you can appoint an external service provider to the role.

 Whatever arrangements you make, it's essential that your data protection lead can promote good practice throughout the firm.
 As well as having the personal expertise and authority to do this, top level commitment and support from the firm's management team is vital.

 "Contrary to popular belief, there isn't an automatic exemption from the DPO requirement for small firms."

 Under GDPR, you can only process personal data if you can identify a lawful basis for doing so.
 For example, legitimate reasons include processing the personal data involved in pursuing or defending a legal claim.